logzio/documentation/docs/shipping/Compute/localhost-mac.md

-## Manually configure OpenTelemetry on Mac
+## Send your Mac machine logs and metrics using Opentelemetry service

 Follow these steps to manually configure OpenTelemetry on your Mac machine